-By the time you're 28, you've likely had many, many random experiences that haven't quite all stringed together yet.
-If you're anything like me, curiosity over the years has convinced you to try multiple career paths, coerced you into (reasonable) illegal activities, taken you abroad to live an isolated life for years, and conditioned you to try everything and finish almost nothing.
+By the time you're 28, you've likely had many random experiences that haven't quite all stringed together yet.
+If you're anything like me, curiosity over the years has convinced you to try multiple career paths, coerced you into (reasonable) illegal activities, taken you abroad for a few years, and conditioned you to try everything and finish almost nothing.

 But then, I was ready to build!
 I was ready to finish something that takes longer than 2 months!
 I wanted to be an expert in something other than hacky sac.

 So, in about May of 2016, I started 'rubbing two sticks together'.
-I wanted to grow an internal fire that would be what drives a new business.
+I wanted to grow my internal fire that would be what drives a new business.
 My current work at the time, (as a mortgage loan officer), was by all means a 'real job', but I wasn't inspired at all doing it.
 There was just the tiniest little sliver of room for creativity, and I kept looking for meaning that I couldn't find.
 Sure, helping people secure a mortgage was nice and all, but I was selling products that were all pretty standard and undifferentiated, and my clients could secure elsewhere.
 (I did my best to always offer a great experience though.)

-But after a few months, those sticks got hot, and even started sparking.
+So after a few months, those 'sticks' got hot, and even started sparking.
 In less philosophical terms, I was ruminating, visualizing, and researching those with lives that I wanted.
 I could feel smoldering embers in my tummy that shifted my focus from random, wasted energy disbursements to an overall career strategy.

 I started brainstorming and experimenting with business ideas.
 They were across the board, and focused on smaller details, like a great name.
 (Figure out the business model first!)
 Instead of focusing on my strengths 100% - what I wish I had done in the first place, I focused on what I wanted to be.

 I knew that I wanted to be known as an American businesswoman.
-(That's of course, what I'd like my title to be on my Wikipedia page.)
-But initially underestimating the amount of pre-steps and mental shifts that needed to happen before I owned a successful business was a severe undercalculation.
+(That's at least what I'd like my title to be on my Wikipedia page.)
+But initially underestimating the amount of pre-steps and mental shifts that needed to happen before I owned a successful business was a severe under-calculation.

-Another under-calculation that I initially made was how much I would grow and learn since setting out to found a business.
+Another under-calculation that I initially made was how much I would grow and learn since setting out to start a business.

 "It was a tiny flame that I protected from the wind, until eventually, that hot flame started licking up through my belly and into my chest."

 My brain was lagging in evolution though, as it pondered how others would perceive me, or if the people around me really thought that I could be a worthy entrepreneur, as if that was some sort of validation that I should go for it.
-I pictured, (and watched), their eye rolls and subtle chuckles as I told them about my plans for entrepreneurship.
-But I was pretty sure that I had something that most of them didn't.
+I pictured, (and watched), their eyes roll and subtle chuckles as I told others about my plans for entrepreneurship.
+But I was pretty sure that I had something that some of those eye-rollers didn't.